Bulandi (1990 film): Plot

 Once older, they meet each other without knowing their past, having a disgusted perception of each other.
 While Reema's jogging, Shaan accidentally splashes her with mud ...
 This causes her to do the same on him, but instead of a bit of mud, she drops him in the mud, while he's on his bicycle.
 After their first unpleasant meeting, they somehow fall in love.
-Once returning home Reema finds out that her father has planned her marriage with somebody she does not love.
+Once returning home ,Reema finds out that her father has planned her marriage with somebody she does not love.
 The father does this for greed of money.
 Reema refuses and spends her time with Shaan.

-Shaan's parents meet their son's child-friend and his lover, and accept their relationship.
+Shaan's parents meet their son's childfriend and his lover and accept their relationship.
 They go to Reema's father's home to ask for his daughter's hand.
 He rejects the offer.
 Nadeem begs him, but he does not give in.
 Nadeem's wife, with a fatal heart injury, dies of a heart attack.